 A giant bag of small blue paper strips with ZERO instructions on how to use them.

-I understood they were “urine-related,” but the ins-and-outs of actually using them were lost on me.
+I understood they were “urine-related,” but the ins and outs of using them were lost on me.
+You could buy the best ovulation test available, but it’s useless if you don’t know what to do with it.

 What time should I use them?